-Advance Notice.
-At least 30 days before filing a Section 246 application with the Commission, applicants must provide advance notice of the proposed project to:
+Advance Submission.
+At least 30 days before filing a Section 246 application with the Commission, applicants must provide an advance submission of the proposed project to:

-- the legislative bodies and municipal and regional planning commissions in the communities where the project will be located, - state agencies: the Department of Public Service and the Agency of Natural Resources, - adjoining landowners, and - the Commission.
+- the legislative bodies and municipal and regional planning commissions in the communities where the project will be located, - State agencies: the Department of Public Service and the Agency of Natural Resources, - adjoining landowners, and - the Commission.

-The advance notice must include:
+The advance submission must include: